For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What to expect at a DSA study needs assessment

-The study needs assessments for DSA can seem daunting, but it's so important to remember that they're there to establish how much extra support you need at university – not to make it harder for you to get help.
+The study needs assessments for DSA can seem daunting, but it's important to remember they're there to establish how much extra support you need at university – not to make it harder for you to get help.

 Chloe began her degree at Leeds Trinity University with mild cerebral palsy, and she talks really positively about her first needs assessment, which took place as a face-to-face chat at a DSA assessment centre.